apache/flink/docs/ops/config.md

 - `taskmanager.exit-on-fatal-akka-error`: Whether the TaskManager shall be terminated in case of a fatal Akka error (quarantining event).
 (DEFAULT: **false**)

-- `jobmanager.tdd.offload.minsize`: Maximum size of the `TaskDeploymentDescriptor`'s serialized task and job information to still transmit them via RPC.
-Larger blobs may be offloaded to the BLOB server.
-(DEFAULT: **1 KiB**).

 ### Distributed Coordination (via Akka)